awstanley/deps-zlib-libpng/README.md

 As I've been asked, consider this public domain (it's just a CMakeLists file!); licences for libraries used obviously vary, and at the time of writing they are both under the zlib/png.
 (Check respective `LICENCE` or `COPYING` files).

-If public domain isn't available for you (for whatever legal reason), consider this under MIT.
+If public domain isn't available for you (for whatever legal reason), consider this under zlib/png.